MetaboHUB-MetaToul/IsoGroup/doc/quickstart.rst

    :prog: isogroup
    :nodescription:

-..
-IsoGroup proceeds automatically either to the without a priori extraction or the annotation of isotopic clusters.
 IsoGroup automatically carries out either untargeted isotopic clustering or targeted annotation of mass features

 .. warning:: The annotation and clustering options must be carefully selected to ensure reliable interpretations of labeling data, as detailed in the :ref:`Tutorials`.